|Software and hardware functionality (making your recording)

 |Are students able to record or upload to DMU Replay (Panopto)?

 Yes, with the correct permissions and the Assignment Folder enabled students are able to use Panopto either on or off campus.
 There are Android and iOS app’s for mobile devices or students can download and install the Panopto Recorder Software for use with their computer.
+Students will be limited to a maximum resolution of 1080p but this should be fine in the majority of cases.

 |Can I continue recording to a session after it has stopped?